Gas Station (TypeScript)

 if (depositAddress && ((balance - inFlight) < MIN_FUND_BALANCE_OCTA)) {

-// Create a SimpleTransaction that transfers APT from the sender to your Gas Station fund
+// Create a SimpleTransaction that transfers APT from the sender to your

 const transferTx = await aptosClient.transferCoinTransaction({

-sender: sender.accountAddress,
+sender: fundedSenderAccount.accountAddress,

 recipient: depositAddress,